pstroe/chartering-new-realms-2024/chapter5.md

 A key observation pertains to the stylistic divergence between traditional and modern translations.
 For instance, older translations such as the Douay-Rheims Bible (DRB) and King James Version (KJV) retain formal expressions and archaic language, as shown by phrases like "Saith unto them" and "Verily I say unto you".
 By contrast, contemporary translations like the Open English Bible (OEB) and World English Bible (WEB) show a deliberate simplification of language, using phrases such as "Jesus said to them" or "Truly, I tell you".
 This finding supports earlier claims by {cite:t}`Smith2008` that modern translations prioritize accessibility and reader comprehension.
 Moreover, the frequent use of conversational markers, such as "Don’t" and "They said", in WEB suggests a narrative focus aimed at engaging contemporary audiences.

 Another interesting observation is how different translations emphasize theology in their own ways.
-Older versions like the Douay-Rheims Bible (DRB) and King James Version (KJV) often stick to formal, traditional expressions such as "Holy Ghost" and "Our Lord Jesus Christ," which show a focus on maintaining doctrinal consistency.
+Older versions like the DRB and KJV often stick to formal, traditional expressions such as "Holy Ghost" and "Our Lord Jesus Christ," which show a focus on maintaining doctrinal consistency.
 On the other hand, newer translations take a different approach, using language that feels more relational and inclusive.
-For instance, the Open English Bible (OEB) uses "Holy Spirit" instead of "Holy Ghost," which feels more in tune with modern religious language.
+For instance, OEB uses "Holy Spirit" instead of "Holy Ghost," which feels more in tune with modern religious language.
 The OEB also introduces phrases like "Union with Christ Jesus," adding a personal and relational tone that wasn’t as present in the older versions.

 Another notable point involves the evolution of word choices in different translations.
 For instance, the term "Ghost" in the KJV is replaced by "Spirit" in the OEB and WEB, which seems to reflect a deliberate attempt to modernize the vocabulary.
 Similarly, while older translations use words like "Verily," more recent translations prefer "Truly," suggesting a focus on simplicity and accessibility.
 These lexical changes appear to stem from evolving linguistic norms and the goal of making the text more relevant to contemporary readers.
 An interesting example is the replacement of "Gospel" (KJV) with "Good News" (OEB), a shift that conveys the traditional meaning in a more straightforward manner.